ljmartin/ljmartin.github.io/test.md

 ---
-title: This will be used as the title-tag of the page head
+title: Data loading
 ---

-hello
+Data loading
 =====

-**You are here!**
+This page is to test the \_data loading feature of jekyll